haakonleg/go-e2ee-chat-engine/README.md

 ### reflection of what went well and what went wrong with the project

-- Rewrite of connection handling not completed due to the size of the task
+- Rewrite of connection handling not completed.

-- ??
+This means that the current handling could be subject to deadlocks if not properly handled.
+Using mutexes makes it very easy to make mistakes, hence this will probably impair further development of the service.
+However changing over to a different architecture would be a major refactor, because the use of mutexes is intertwined into the main server handlers.
+This is a good example of how tight coupling leads to systems which are hard to alter.

 ### reflection on the hard aspects of the project